geoffdavis/esphome-mitsubishiheatpump/README.md

 external_components:
   - source: github://geoffdavis/esphome-mitsubishiheatpump

-mitsubishi_heatpump:
+climate:
+  - platform: mitsubishi_heatpump
     name: "Den Heat Pump"

     # ESP32 only - change UART0 to UART1 or UART2 and remove the
     # logging:baud_rate above to allow the built-in UART0 to function for
     # logging.
     hardware_uart: UART0
 ```

 # Advanced